hangtantai/linkedin-chatbot-job-MNT-team/README.md

 ### APP: MONGO_URI: Memory chat
 MONGO_URI="your_api"

-### APP: AIVEN: Database (phía dưới có hướng dẫn cách tạo và quick connect, phần database)
+### APP: AIVEN: Database (see instructions for creation and quick connect in the database section below)
 HOST_AIVEN="your_api" \
 USER_AIVEN="your_api" \
 PASSWORD_AIVEN="your_api" \